lizthrilla/ReactNativeDispatches/Outline.md

 # Outline

 React Native is advertised as a framework for developing native apps with javascript.
-As a javscript developer working on a react native app, my team is able to 90% of our work with out needing to delve into the native
+Roughly 90% of the time, my team is able to work strictly in javascript, with only occassional trips into native code.
+In particular, my team has found our Android build to require more care than its iOS counterpart.
+This talk will look at the ways in which we have learned, sometimes the hard way, how to develop a react native app for Android, as well as my experience as a javascript developer being thrust into the native world.
+In particular, I will discuss our use of the react native device detection package to work through our Android style audits and ways we have worked around react native's shortcomings.